Polish president signs 'Tusk Law' on undue Russian influence | Politics

 Poland's president said on Monday he would sign a bill to allow a panel to investigate whether the opposition Civic Platform (PO) party allowed the country to be unduly influenced by Russia and as a result too dependent on its fuel when it was in power.

-The liberal PO, in government from 2007 to 2015, rejects the claims and says the law is designed to destroy support for its leader and former prime minister Donald Tusk ahead of elections scheduled for October or November.
-President Andrzej Duda said he would sign the bill because he believed it "should enter into force," but he also said he would ask the Constitutional Tribunal to examine the criticism it is unconstitutional.
+The liberal PO, in government from 2007 to 2015, rejects the claims and says the law is designed to destroy support for its leader and former prime minister Donald Tusk ahead of an election scheduled for October or November.
+President Andrzej Duda said he would sign the bill because he believed it "should enter into force" but he also said he would ask the Constitutional Tribunal to examine criticism that the legislation is unconstitutional.

 The bill would set up an investigative commission that could deliver an initial report in September.
 Opposition figures have nicknamed it Lex Tusk, using the Latin word for law.
 "In a normal democratic country, somebody who is president of that country would never sign such a Stalin-esque law," PO lawmaker Marcin Kierwinski told private broadcaster TVN 24.

+CONCERNS The Polish Judges' Association Iustitia said the law breached European Union values and could prompt more punitive EU measures over democratic backsliding in Poland.
+The U.S. ambassador to Poland, Mark Brzezinski, also voiced concerns.

+"The U.S. government shares concerns about laws that may ostensibly reduce voters' ability to vote for those they want to vote for, outside of a clearly defined process in an independent court," he told private broadcaster TVN24 BiS.
+Recent opinion polls showed PiS still enjoys the highest support among political parties - over 30% - but it may not win enough votes to command a majority in parliament.

-The parliamentary commission will investigate the period 2007-2022 and will have the power to ban people found to have acted under Russian influence from holding security clearance or working in roles in which they would responsible for public funds for 10 years, effectively disqualifying them from public office.
-Poland's dependence on Russian fuel has progressively declined, even before Russia's war on Ukraine began in February last year.
+The parliamentary commission will investigate the period 2007-2022 and have the power to ban people found to have acted under Russian influence from holding security clearance or working in roles where they would be responsible for public funds for 10 years, effectively disqualifying them from public office.
+Poland's dependence on Russian energy has progressively declined, even before Russia invaded Ukraine in February 2022.

 Top state-controlled refiner PKN Orlen last month said it had terminated its contract with Russia's Tatneft after supplies were halted in February but it still uses Russian fuel in its Czech refineries.